mmkhitaryan/kekpay/README.md

 # kekpay

-P2P transfers using DRF, docker, django.
+P2P multicurrency transfers using DRF, docker, django.
+And telegram like SMS auth system.